-West Virginia Birth Injury Lawyer
+West Virginia Birth Injury Attorney

-Common birth injuries at West Virginia hospitals
+Common Birth Injuries at West Virginia Hospitals

 Cerebral palsy is one example of a defect caused by oxygen deprivation and is one of the most common birth injuries.
 This condition can cause muscular spasms, difficulty talking, brain damage, and poor ability to control movement.
 Other common birth injuries include:

 - Hypoxic ischemic encephalopathy